It was here that the romance of my life began.Theodore Roosevelt

 The South Unit

 Pro-tip: Junior Ranger activity books are for visitors of all ages!
 They’re a ton of fun.
 I think I’ve don’t TRNP’s a solid three times!
-Get one at any visitor center for fun park activities and, once you’re finished, a badge!
+Just go to any visitor center and ask the ranger for a Junior Ranger book!

 Because the other two Units of the park are about an hour from the South Unit in opposite directions, it’s a good home base if you want to see everything.
 There’s even a small convenience store in town for supplies (though Dickinson is the closest place for a major grocery store).